Felicity Smoak: The New 52

 DC Comics rebooted its comic properties in 2011 as part of a relaunch entitled The New 52, in which Felicity Smoak was revamped to be similar to her Arrowverse counterpart.
 The New 52 version of Felicity Smoak is introduced in 2014 in Green Arrow #35, written by Arrow showrunner Andrew Kreisberg.
 In #35, she is introduced in an end-of-issue cliffhanger as an assassin out to kill Oliver, but quickly explains that while she is a hacker-for-hire who has "done questionable things" in her past, "leading a hero to his death isn't one of them", explaining she did not know her target was Green Arrow when she accepted the job.
 After proving her hacker credentials by explaining to him that she knows his secret identity, as well as highly specific details from his superhero, personal, professional and family lives, she offers to become a part of his team out of a desire to help him save the city.
 Surmising that whoever hired her to kill Oliver has evil plans, she teams up with Green Arrow to track down her client's other target, Mia Dearden, who they discover is being pursued by Merlyn.

 Later in the same storyline, Felicity is arrested and placed in a supermax prison, where she shares a cell with Cheetah; it is established that Felicity had once been hired to dox Cheetah, putting the villain and her loved ones in danger.
-Oliver saves her from Cheetah with help from Steve Trevor of A.R.G.U.S.
-Ultimately, Oliver saves Mia from the man pursuing her and her father John King.
+Oliver saves her from Cheetah with help from Steve Trevor.
+Oliver saves Mia from the man pursuing her and her father John King.
 Oliver also exposes him as a murderer who used bribery and corruption to control Seattle.
-Trevor invites Felicity to join A.R.G.U.S., but she rejects his offer in favor of working with Oliver.